krisvanrens/scheduler/README.md

 ## MUST

-* Support running tasks based on class member functions.
-* Support running tasks based on free functions.
+* Support running tasks based on:
+  * Class member functions,
+  * Free functions,
-* Support running tasks based on lambda expressions.
+  * Lambda expressions.
-* Support a configurable/changeable scheduling strategy.
+* Support a configurable scheduling strategy.
 * Support the configuration of the amount of workers.

 ## SHOULD